 - Dr Elliot Fishman, Institute for Sensible Transport

-The introduction of a network based, road user charge has major implications for government.
-These seminars, in Sydney and Melbourne will address key areas of concern for all three levels of government, such as:
+These seminars addressed key areas of concern for all three levels of government, such as:

 - How might a distance and time based price on car use influence transport choice?